camunda-community-hub/camunda-bpm-junit5/README.md

     @ExtendWith(ProcessEngineExtension.class)

-and provide a field where the process engine gets injected for further access:
+For further access provide a field where the process engine gets injected:

     public ProcessEngine processEngine;